 Recommended Vaccines by Age Provides an immunization schedule for recommended vaccines for all ages, from birth to 60 years or older.

-Recommended Childhood and Adolescent Immunizations Schedules provides printable schedules by age group or medical indications, vaccine catch-up guidance with an accompanying schedule, schedules in English and Spanish, and reasons to follow CDC’s recommended immunization schedule.
+Recommended Childhood and Adolescent Immunizations Schedules provides printable schedules by age group or medical indications, vaccine catch-up guidance with an accompanying schedule, and reasons to follow CDC’s recommended immunization schedule.

 A Pregnancy and Vaccine factsheet that reviews the need for whooping cough and flu vaccines during pregnancy, and the importance of vaccines after giving birth.